maihd/maicstyle/README.md

 2. Libraries/modules should be small.
 The smallest size of a library is a single header file.
 The smallest size of a module is a function.
 3. Prefer test of module, usage of module.
 Unit tests should help, but not always.
 4. Should have an real-life application come with it.
-5. Everything should have been maintaining, so this place of vcs.
+5. Everything should have been maintaining, so the place of vcs.

 ## Build system